MVTN: Multi-View Transformation Network for 3D Shape Recognition: Analysis and Insights

+\mysection{MVTN Variants} We study the effect of the number of views $M$ on the performance of different MVTN variants (direct, circular, spherical).
+The experiments are repeated four times, and the average test accuracies with confidence intervals are shown in \figLabel{\ref{fig:mvtn-variants}}.
+The plots show how learned MVTN-spherical achieves consistently superior performance across a different number of views.
+Also, note that MVTN-direct suffers from over-fitting when the number of views is larger than four (\ie it gets perfect training accuracy but deteriorates in test accuracy).
+This can be explained by observing that the predicted view-points tend to be similar to each other for MVTN-direct when the number of views is large.
+The similarity in views leads the multi-view network to memorize the training but to suffer in testing.

+\mysection{Backbone} In the main manuscript (Table 6), we study MVTN with ViewGCN as the multi-view network.
+Here, we study the backbone effect on MVTN with MVCNN as the multi-view network and report all results in Table \ref{tbl:ablation-sup}.
+The study includes the backbone choice, and the point encoder choice.
+Note that including more sophisticated backbones does not improve the accuracy

+\mysection{Late Fusion} In the MVTN pipeline, we use a point encoder and a multi-view network.
+One can argue that an easy way to combine them would be to fuse them later in the architecture.
+For example, PointNet \cite{pointnet} and MVCNN \cite{mvcnn} can be max pooled together at the last layers and trained jointly.
+We train such a setup and compare it to MVTN.
+We observe that MVTN achieves $91.8\%$ compared to $88.4\%$ by late fusion.
+More results are reported in Table \ref{tbl:ablation-sup}

-We study the effect of light direction in the performance of multi-view networks.
-We note that picking a random light in training help the network generalize to test set.
-Please see \figLabel{\ref{fig:ablation-light-sup}} for the results on circular MVTN-MVCNN when comparing this strategy to fixed light from the top or from camera (\textit{relative}).
-Note that we use relative light in test time to stabilize the performance .
+\mysection{Light Direction Effect} We study the effect of light's direction on the performance of multi-view networks.
+We note that picking a random light in training helps the network generalize to the test set.
+Please see \figLabel{\ref{fig:ablation-light-sup}} for the results on circular MVTN with MVCNN when comparing this strategy to fixed light from the top or from camera (\textit{relative}).
+Note that we use relative light in test time to stabilize the performance.